fachwerk-dev/create-fachwerk/slides/slides.md

 ## Reactive VueJS variables

-When you need to do more complex data processing, you can set up the VueJS reactive and computed values pass the them to `createFachwerk()` function in `index.html`:
+When you need to do more complex data processing, you can set up the VueJS reactive and computed values in Javascript and pass the them to `createFachwerk()` function in `index.html`:

 ```js
 import { ref, computed } from "vue";